greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/advgitlabcicdhandsonlab2_1_1.md

 ---
-title: "GitLab Advanced CI/CD - Hands-On Lab: Optimizing Build Pipelines"
+title: 'GitLab Advanced CI/CD - Hands-On Lab: Optimizing Build Pipelines'
-description: "This Hands-On Guide walks you through optimizing a build pipeline"
+description: This Hands-On Guide walks you through optimizing a build pipeline
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/advgitlabcicdhandsonlab2_1_1/
+linkTitle: 'GitLab Advanced CI/CD - Hands-On Lab: Optimizing Build Pipelines'
+type: docs
 ---

 The purpose of this lab is to demonstrate the benefits of caching in a GitLab CI/CD Pipeline.
 A cache is one or more files a job downloads and saves.
 Subsequent jobs that use the same cache don’t have to download the files again, so they execute more quickly.
 Caches, unlike artifacts, are not stored in GitLab.